Ahlam Tamimi: American legal proceedings

-On July 15, 2013, the U.S. Justice Department filed criminal charges in the District of Columbia against Tamimi for conspiring to use a weapon of mass destruction against U.S. nationals outside the U.S., resulting in death.
-The criminal complaint was unsealed on March 14, 2017.
+On 15 July 2013, the U.S. Justice Department filed criminal charges in the District of Columbia against Tamimi for conspiring to use a weapon of mass destruction against U.S. nationals outside the U.S., resulting in death.
+The criminal complaint was unsealed on 14 March 2017.
 Jordanian courts ruled that Tamimi could not be extradited, as the Jordanian parliament has not ratified the extradition treaty with the United States yet.

 The extradition treaty was first negotiated for the purpose of arresting Eyad Ismoil, a Jordanian citizen who assisted in the bombing of the World Trade Center in 1993 and bringing him back from Jordan to the US.
 The extradition treaty was signed by Jordan's King Hussein in 1995 and Ismoil was arrested and handed over to the US later that year.

 According to one account of Ismoil's extradition, the turning over of a Jordanian citizen over to the US on Jordanian soil was a "political hand grenade" which led to the Jordanian Parliament scrapping the treaty a week later.

 There is a $5 million reward for Tamimi's capture.

 Tamimi is the first Islamic terrorist from the Arab League to face criminal prosecution in the United States and marks a stark about-face from American foreign policy under previous administrations.

+In October 2020, Jordan refused to renew Nizar's residency permit and asked him to leave within 48 hours.
+He currently resides in Qatar.
+There was speculation about Ahlam joining him there, since there is no extradition treaty between the U.S. and Qatar.

 In March 2021, Interpol dropped its arrest warrant for Tamimi.

+In 2025, the Jordanian government began negotiations to possibly extradite Tamimi to the US in return for the resumption of financial aid, which had been suspended as part of the second Trump administration's wider freeze of USAID.